thesnoom/site/content/post/redcross.md

 tags = ["HackTheBox", "RedCross", "snoom", "hacking", "root"] categories = []
 +++
-This is a writeup for the new machine released on HackTheBox, named 'RedCross'.
+This is a writeup for the new machine released on HackTheBox, named 'RedCross', and the first post on my new blog/website/ramblings!

 HackTheBox is something I have recently begun to partake in, a friend has completed quite a chunk of the machines and piqued my interest in it.
-I will be writing up the interesting machines as I make my way through them.
+I will be writing up the interesting machines as I make my way through them and find the time.

+#### **If you dont want spoilers, turn away now!**

-I must give him credit for this post also - as I did not complete this solo.
-We worked through this machine together (mostly him, I can't deny his skills), for the sake of anonymity I will call him X throughout this post.
+I must give my friend credit for this post also - as I did not complete this solo.
+We worked through this machine together (mostly him, I can't deny his skills), for the sake of anonymity I will call him friend throughout this post.

 ## Enumeration
 ---

 As always, the first stage is to enumerate the machine.
+Initially, we fire off an nmap scan of the box in order to externally exposed services that we can interact with.

 #### Nmap
 ---

 ```
-root@pwnbox:~/redcross_snoom# nmap -sS -sV -p- -v 10.10.10.113
+root@pwnbox:~# nmap -sS -sV -p- -v 10.10.10.113
 Starting Nmap 7.70 ( https://nmap.org ) at 2018-11-16 15:26 GMT
 NSE: Loaded 43 scripts for scanning.
 Initiating Ping Scan at 15:26